lmns-solutions/arduino-interactive-lessons/electronics/resistors.md

 Resistors are one of the most common and important electrical components in digital circuits.
 A resistor is a specially formulated component that *resists* the flow of charge (current) in a circuit.
 Just as we can reduce the flow of water in a pipe by inserting a valve packed with sand, clay, hair (bleah), or other permeable blockages, so too can we reduce the flow of electrons by inserting a component that has less conductive material than a normal wire.

-In previous lessons, you learned about the [concept of resistance](electricity-basics.md#what-is-electrical-resistance), [Ohm's Law](ohms-law.md)—how voltage, current, and resistance relate together—as well as [series and parallel resistor configurations](series-parallel.md).
+In previous lessons, you learned about the {% include tlink.html id='electronics-electricity-basics' text='concept of resistance' %}#what-is-electrical-resistance, {% include tlink.html id='electronics-ohms-law' text='Ohm&#39;s Law' %}—how voltage, current, and resistance relate together—as well as {% include tlink.html id='electronics-series-parallel' text='series and parallel resistor configurations' %}.
 In this lesson, we will expand on how resistors work, how they're characterized in terms of both resistance $$R$$ and power $$P$$, and how to "read" them.

 ![An image of multiple resistors showing 1/4W resistors, 1/2W resistors, and 4W and 5W resistors.
 Typically, resistors with higher power capacity ratings are bigger](assets/images/OverviewOfResistorsPicture.png)